cyberyimein/kabumemo/README.md

 - **Funds & Groups**
   - Manage funding groups (create, edit, delete) and visualize detailed fund snapshots with year-over-year metrics.
   - View currency-level aggregates to compare overall cash, holdings, and profitability across groups, now with an inline USD→JPY exchange-rate input that converts the merged summary into JPY in real time.
+  - Add capital injections with a specific effective date; future-dated contributions are stored but excluded from the current-year yield until the date arrives.
+  - Browse a paginated capital addition log that lists every contribution, highlights future-dated entries, and mirrors the backend’s `/funding-groups/capital` feed for auditability.
   - Deletion checks that at least one group remains; all copy is localized.
 - **Tax**
   - Automatically lists sell trades whose tax status is still pending.